Easy credit no more: how shocks from Australian banks' inquiry may squeeze a nation

 “I’ve got property on the market and I’ve had it on for over three months whereas previously, being a popular area, people would buy fairly quickly.”

-Australia has an oligopoly banking system - Commonwealth Bank of Australia (CBA.AX) sits alongside Westpac, NAB and ANZ making up the so-called “Big Four” - which collectively dominate property, investment and business lending, giving Australians limited options when seeking credit.
+Australia has an oligopoly banking system - Commonwealth Bank of Australia sits alongside Westpac, NAB and ANZ making up the so-called “Big Four” - which collectively dominate property, investment and business lending, giving Australians limited options when seeking credit.

 The banks withstood the financial crisis, and found ways to increase revenues and profits even during times when regulations were ratcheted up, such as a 2012-13 crackdown on investment and insurance product-selling practices.